mgonto/factory_pal/README.md

 ## How can I add this to my project?

 This is an example configuration for Build.scala for your SBT project :).
-There are only snapshots for now as Scala 2.10 is not yet final.
-Once it certainly is, I'm going to make a release.
 You can check this out in the sample in this project.

 ````scala
 import sbt._
 import sbt.Keys._